A SHOT-BY-SHOT ANALYSIS

 Humbert is also very close too being a Pagliacci figure.
-If we stripped out of the story his being a pedophile then he would be a little more recognizable as such, a man in love with a woman whose freedom is deprived of her by his jealousy.
+If we stripped out of the story his being a pedophile, if Lolita was not a child, then he would be a little more recognizable as such, a man in love with a whose freedom is deprived of her by his jealousy.
 He strives to present himself as dignified but is also a comic and absurd figure, a grotesque figure, and knows this.
 Feeling betrayed by the woman who's fled him, he gives pursuit, and he's not entirely confidant whether he will kill her or not.
 As it turns out, Humbert doesn't kill Lolita.
 He attempts to talk Lolita into leaving with him, believing she is herself caged by her new marriage and relative impoverishment.
 When she refuses to leave, he gives her the money that is due her, that is rightfully hers, which she didn't know existed.
 Depending on the viewer, one either feels sorry for him in his grief, or recognizes that he is only giving Lolita what actually belongs to her.
 Lolita, in fact, will never escape the cage constructed for her by her mother, society, and Humbert.
 The damage is done.

 368 United Plane arriving at airport.
 (1:18:07)